 Cadre must be developed from time to time to provide SLPS members to the school system effectively allowing a legitimate presence of members of other services.
-Allocate 20% of posts of principal, DP, and AP of national level schools to SLEAS, while the rest and all cadre positions in provincial schools are reserved for SLPS.
+Allocate 80% of posts of principal, DP, and AP of the center schools/lead schools of School Clusters and Divisional School Boards to SLPS, while all cadre positions in other provincial schools are reserved for SLPS.
 Cadre creation and allocation decisions shall be made by the MoE.
 Both the MoE and the Provinces may consider maintaining a group of SLPS members earmarked to meet emergency requirements of school posts.
-Members of such a group could be attached temporarily to perform the functions of the Boards of Education Development/Education Zones.
+Members of such a group could be attached temporarily to perform the functions of the Divisional Education Boards /Education Zones.